shinjism/ARFoundationChecker/README.md

 # AR Foundation Checker

-iOS/Androidデバイス上でAR Foundationのサポート状況やARセッションの状況などをチェックします。
+Check AR Foundation support status and AR session status on iOS/Android devices.

 ## Description

-ARKit対応のiOSデバイス、または、ARCore対応のAndroidデバイス上で、AR Foundationのサポート状況、ARソフトウェアのインストール状況、ARセッションの状況をチェックします。

-検出した状況により次のメッセージを表示します(日本語訳はほぼ機械翻訳のままなのでご注意を)。
+Check the AR Foundation support status, AR software installation status, and AR session status on ARKit-compatible iOS devices or ARCore-compatible Android devices.
+After checking the status of the AR session, displays the following message.

-1. The AR System has not been initialized and availability is unknown.
+- The AR System has not been initialized and availability is unknown.
-(ARシステムは初期化されておらず、使用できるかどうか不明です。)
-2. AR is not supported on the current device.
+- AR is not supported on the current device.
-(ARはこのデバイスではサポートされていません。)
-3. The system is checking the availability of AR on the current device.
+- The system is checking the availability of AR on the current device.
-(このデバイスでARが使用できるかどうか確認しています。)
-4. AR is supported on the current device, but requires an additional install.
+- AR is supported on the current device, but requires an additional install.
-(ARはこのデバイスでサポートされていますが、追加のインストールが必要です。)
-5. AR software is being installed
+- AR software is being installed
-(ARソフトウェアをインストールしています)
-6. AR is supported and ready
+- AR is supported and ready
-(ARはサポートされており、使用できる状態です)
-7. An AR session is initializing (i.e., starting up).
+- An AR session is initializing (i.e., starting up).
 This usually means AR is working but has not gathered enough information about the environment
-(ARセッションは初期化中です(つまり、起動中)。これは通常、ARは機能しているものの、環境に関する十分な情報が収集されていないことを意味します)
-8. An AR session is running and is tracking (i.e., the device is able to determine its position and orientation in the world).
+- An AR session is running and is tracking (i.e., the device is able to determine its position and orientation in the world).
-(ARセッションが実行されており、トラッキング中です(つまり、デバイスは空間での位置と方向を決定できます)。)

 ## Screenshot